codio-templates/sigcse-2020-demo/README.md

   * All remaining clicks will encrypt the remainder of the plain text phrase; no need to go any further
 * The dropdown has a gif to represent how the encryption algorithm (Caesar cipher) works
 * The code visualizer works with a variety of programming languages (listed on the Guides page)

-## Learning Insights
-* **If a dashboard becomes problematic, refresh the browser**
-* There are four different dashboards (or views), each one is contained in its own dropdown
-* The dashboards go from largest scope down to the smallest scope

-#### Class Insights
-* Show progress for all students across all modules
-* There's nothing to click on, opens to the correct dashboard

-#### Module Insights
-* Show progress for all students for a particular module
-* Modules contain several units
-* Scroll down to the "Coding with Python" module
-* Click "Show Insights"

-#### Unit Insights
-* Show progress for all students for a particular unit
-* Units contain several assignments
-* Opens to the proper dashboard, stay on the "Bubble Sort" unit

-#### Student Insights
-* Show progress for a particular student across the entire class
-* Click on a student (the first one is fine)
-* Click on "Insights" to see the dashboard

 ## Auto-Graded Assessments
 * All of the auto-graded assessments (except for standard code test) are interactive; be sure to show off what happens when an answer is submitted